bookofproofs/bookofproofs.github.io/_sources/history/19th-century/de-vries-hendrik.md

 * De Vries was one of those proposing Brouwer for membership of the Academy on 25 March 1911.
 * De Vries also supported Schuh for election to the Academy and, over the next few years, supported Arnaud Denjoy and David Hilbert.
 * De Vries excelled in providing comments under his breath that heavily taxed Brouwer's facial muscles.
-* Hendrik de Vries married Martha van Zanden on 10 April 1912 in Amsterdam.
 * Martha had been born on 30 December 1884 in Amsterdam to parents Egbert van Zanden (1848-1906) and Maria Elisabeth Broeder (1859-1950).
-* Martha and Hendrik de Vries had two children.
 * In 1913 de Vries was asked if he was interested in the vacant professorship in Groningen.
 * This had been held by Pieter Hendrik Schoute from 1881 until his death in April 1913.
-* The chair at Groningen had many advantages for de Vries, for example he would have a much smaller teaching load giving him more time for research.
 * Also he would be able to teach only geometry whereas in Amsterdam his heavy lecturing load included topics he was less enthusiastic to lecture on.
 * At Amsterdam, he supervised the doctoral studies of a number of students who went on the make important contributions to mathematics, the most famous of these being Bartel van der Waerden who was awarded a doctorate in 1926 for a thesis on the foundations of algebraic geometry.
 * However, in the year 1924-25, De Vries had three doctoral students, namely B L van der Waerden, Max Euwe, and Cornelis Zwikker (1900-1985).